 Mrs. Ginder alleged that Bank of America had opened suspicious activity reports on the accounts, but failed to notify her or to stop the activity.
 Mrs. Ginder also alleged that her daughter had also been in contact with the bank and had warned them of the activity.

-In the lawsuit, Ginder attempted to hold Bank of America liable for elder abuse, arguing that the bank violated Florida’s Adult Protective Services Act.
-The Act requires any bank “who knows, or has reasonable cause to suspect, that a vulnerable adult has been or is being . . . exploited” to report such exploitation to the Florida Department of Children and Families.
+To that end, Plaintiff attempts to establish a duty by showing that BOA violated Florida’s Adult Protective Services Act (the “Act”).
+In relevant part, the Act requires any bank “who knows, or has reasonable cause to suspect, that a vulnerable adult has been or is being . . . exploited” to report such exploitation to the Florida Department of Children and Families.

-Yes, the bank in this case could be held liable for failing to report elder abuse.
-The court stated:
+In determining that the bank could be held liable for elder abuse, the Court stated: